jmillsy/humidity-controller/readme.md

 # Humidity Controller

 Measures co2, RH, and temp of an environment, as well as a controllable PWM fan.

 The control plane is home assistant.

 Uses PlatformIO to manage dependencies

-Needs a .env
+Needs a `.env`, see `dev.env`

 ## Tips